wabbajack-tools/mod-lists/Keizaal/readme.md

 ### Toggling Open Cities

-I consider Open Cities to be an important part of this modlist because it increases the consistency of this modlist with Beyond Skyrim.
-Going forward only the largest Beyond Skyrim cities will be closed (The Imperial City, Morunhold, Daggerfall, ect.) so it makes sense to make Skyrim’s cities follow the same rules as Beyond Skyrim’s.
-However, Open Cities has a lot of compatibility and performance concerns for a lot of users, so I have decided to make it optional.
+I consider Open Cities to be an important part of this modlist because it increases consistency with the Beyond Skyrim projects.
+Only the largest Beyond Skyrim cities will be closed (The Imperial City, Morunhold, Daggerfall, ect.) so it makes sense to make Skyrim’s cities follow the same rules as Beyond Skyrim’s.
+However, Open Cities has a lot of compatibility and performance concerns for many of users, so I have decided to make it optional.

 Keizaal comes packaged with two profiles: Open Cities Skyrim and Closed Cities Skyrim.
 Simply pick which version of Keizaal you want to use from the profile dropdown at above the installed mods.

 ![](https://lh5.googleusercontent.com/fhEJwlH0NZCEv0LJIKhiHL1EBxDZsm3cBtggflwIhDcJGDbSO5f3XZSV8Q5X6RAl4tLL_lCrbmXCD2K0pL-uSulqPzQDBTR8eoXghMmWDrqi03s1W7PwyUwTk5dOJ6lauGqexWuV)